 Natasha began with a first class degree in printmaking at Manchester.
 She studied printmaking and anatomy in the Venice Accademia and completed her MA in printmaking in Camberwell in London in 2000, winning the London Printmaking Prize the same year.

+In 2018 Natasha won the 'Rise' Art Prize, where her work was personally selected from thousands of national and international entries by Harland Miller.
+She also presented one of her art works to the Dalia Lama in the same year, and had a series bought by and hung in the new Soho House in Mumbai.
 Her work can be found in a number of international private and public collections and has been shown at the National Geographical Society, Science Museum, Institute of Neurology and even the VIP Lounge at Heathrow.
 Natasha has also had exhibitions in London, New York, Dubai and Hong Kong.
-It is with great pleasure that The Stratford Gallery confirms her show "Essence of India" opening on 9th September 2017.